 Should I create a cross-platform app?

-Cross-platform apps seldom offer rich experience to users.
-There is a reason why there are different coding languages for different platforms, which have their own software development kits (SDKs).
-Such apps are often riddled with bugs and fail to offer consistent experience across platforms.
+Cross-platform apps seldom offer rich experiences for users because they're often riddled with bugs, and it's difficult to offer consistent experience across platforms.
+There's a reason why there are different coding languages for different platforms, which have their own software development kits (SDKs).

 How much does it cost to develop an app?

-It’s like asking what it costs to buy a house or a car.
-The answer depends on many factors.
-Development costs can range anywhere between $3,000 to $100,000 or more depending on the complexity and overall features involved.
+This question is akin to asking what it costs to buy a house or a car: The answer depends on many factors.
+Development costs can range anywhere between $3,000 to $100,000 or more depending on the app's complexity and overall features involved.

-Most app ideas, just as business ideas, are crap.
-Successful people make terrible decisions all the time but they also get back up with fresh learning from their failures and try something else.
-Move onto the next app idea if the current one does not get you results.
+Like many business ideas, many app ideas are non-starters.
+Successful people make terrible decisions all the time, but they also get right back up and try other pursuits with fresh learning from their failures.
+Move on to the next app idea if the current one doesn't get results.